BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 13/12/2020
 ---
 It was good Saturday 👍👍!
 In the afternoon I ate a delicious dinner prepared by my mother 🤗 and spent the evening at my friend's.
 There were other friends, we had a nice time 🙃.

+14/12/2020
+---
+And thank God for another beautiful day in life ❤️!
+It was a good Sunday.
+After the morning service I went for a walk and after coming back my back started to hurt...
+It's possible that I blew my back but it is not a big deal.
+I will have even more to thank for when they stop hurting 😆😆.
+Today I start the new week!
+I am in good spirits and may it be according to God's will!

+15/12/2020
+---
+I don't know if it was a good Monday or not 😆.
+It wasn't bad - that's for sure!
+I'm waiting for the contract from the new company so that I can get to know it...
+If they don't send it to me by Thursday, I'll call them and ask them to do it.
+Apart from that - now, I don't feel well in this new company.
+The project I am on is very strange.
+I have the impression that there is nothing to do here 🤔🤔.

+16/12/2020
+---
+I have 3 things to describe and immortalize.
+The first one - I talked to my cousin about the proposals (because my candidate is her friend) and she gave me a lot of encouragement + interesting ideas.
+Two - I have a little turbulence at work now, they want to change my project and I will have to work in strange hours...
+Today I will have to call and urge the other company to send me a contract.
+Three - because of all this I slept very poorly tonight and I feel that I have raised my emotions 😄.

+17/12/2020
+---
+Yesterday, as I said, I reminded the company of the contract...
+And indeed, the HR lady forgot to send me an email with the contract 😅.
+Now it's all done!
+Yesterday, I also told a friend and his wife about my engagement plans.
+Tough days are coming up to my life 😝.

+18/12/2020
+---
+This week is going by stubbornly in the context of writing blog posts.
+Fortunately, the blog challenge is already ending 👍.
+The whole situation regarding the engagement confuses me a lot - especially in my head 😝.

+19/12/2020
+---
+Yesterday I had a good day 🙂!
+I was fasting, but I felt very good physically and much better spiritually!
+Today at 12 o'clock I plan to eat a meal and thank God for helping me fast.
+Yesterday I could also be at prayer in the evening: first at my church and then together with my cousin and aunt in the neighboring church 💪💪.

+20/12/2020
+---
+Yesterday we had a good time together with the youth 👍🙃.
+I came home after midnight and now I'm trying to get over yesterday's 😅.